Is your Apple Watch waterproof? Sort of

-If you're in the habit of taking your Apple Watch off before going for a swim, you might not have to.
-Heck, all of the newer models can even withstand saltwater, and there's even a fancy water ejection feature built into each watch that should ease your mind.
+If you're in the habit of taking your Apple Watch off before going for a dip, there's good news: You might not have to.
+Odds are, if you recently got your Apple Watch, it's waterproof.
+Heck, all of the newer models can withstand saltwater, and there's even a fancy water ejection feature built into each watch that should ease your mind.

 But there are some limits you should know about.
 For instance, water skiing is a no-go.